The secret to minimising interest on a fixed rate home loan.

 If he has an offset account and keeps $20,000 in it over the course of his loan, he would pay off his loan three years earlier, and would save $55,759 in interest.

-His repayments would still be the same, but more of each repayment would go towards the principal (the loan amount) then the interest due.
-This would pay the loan off earlier.
+His repayments would still be the same, but more of each repayment would go towards the principal (the original loan amount).

 How to compare these types of mortgages

 - Fixed term.
 Think about how long you want to be locked into the rate.
-As mentioned, terms can range from one to as many as 10 or even 15 years.
-Choose a term which you’ll be comfortable with, and remember that break fees are payable if you exit your loan before the term ends.
+Terms can range from one to as long as 10 years.
+Choose a term you think you’ll be comfortable with, and remember that break fees are payable if you exit your loan before the term ends.
 If you plan to sell your property in the future ensure your fixed term accommodates this.

 - Fees.
 These type of loans may come with upfront and ongoing fees that could negate the savings you may make in the long run, so remember to take these into account.